 Pick from a choice of a studio apartment, a one-bedroom apartment and a penthouse with a terrace.

 2. La Malagueta: Where to stay in Málaga near the beach

 La Malagueta is the closest beach to the centre of town.
-Whilst it’s safe to say that it’s not the best beach in Southern Spain, this Blue Flag beach is the perfect place to soak up the sun and enjoy a plate of fried fish at one of its chiringuitos.
+Whilst it’s safe to say that it’s not the best in Southern Spain, this Blue Flag beach is the perfect place to soak up the sun and enjoy a plate of fried fish at one of its chiringuitos.